techservicesillinois/aws-dynamodbStreamEvents/README.md

 Project name within the service.
 This is used as part of resource names, so must be a simple alpha-numeric string.

-#### dynamodb_stream_arn
+#### dynamodb_table

-The ARN of the DynamoDB Streams to setup as a trigger.
-The Lambda will be given permissions to read from this stream.
+The name of the DynamoDB Table to trigger from.
+This requires the table have streams enabled.
+If the table is encrypted with a CMK then is also generates an IAM policy that can decrypt table items.

 #### event_detailtype_fmt